cifanip/quantitative-finance/cases/03_pairs_trading/index.md

 2. Suppose one has data on $N$ time-series and seeks to find the cointegration relations among groups of dimension $K$.
 The total number of relevant combinations is $\frac{N!}{K!(N-K)!}$ which for fixed $K$ scales as $\sim N^K$.
 For large $N$, this search can become computationally prohibitive.

 3. Since future information is not available, one has access only to historical values.
 It is on these datasets that $\beta$ is computed.
-In actual trading a portfolio $\beta'y_t$ is constructed when a position is opened, and clearly the weghts in $\beta$ cannot be changed until the position is closed.
+In actual trading a portfolio $\beta'y_t$ is constructed when a position is opened, and clearly the weights in $\beta$ cannot be changed until the position is closed.
 However, there is no guarantee that $\beta$ will stay approximately the same within this trading time window.
 In fact, it often varies continuously over time rather than remaining constant.

 [^1]: Kilian, L., 2006.
 New introduction to multiple time series analysis, by helmut lütkepohl, springer, 2005.
 Econometric theory.